barbarossusuz/TravelAgency/README.md

 #### 1. Get the latest version
-You can start by cloning the latest version of RES.
+You can start by cloning the latest version.

 #### 2. Run `npm install`
 This will install both run-time project dependencies and developer tools listed